- This superb pressing boasts Shootout-winning Triple Plus (A+++) sound on side one and an excellent Double Plus (A++) side two

 But a few copies survive all such hazards.
 (Too few, hence our prices.)
 They manage to reproduce the full spectrum sound of the piano (and of course the wonderful performances of the musicians) on vintage vinyl, showing us the kind of sound we never expected from a ’60s Fantasy pressing such as this one.

-What the best pressings are doing is not hard to hear:
+What the best sides of Jazz Impressions of Charlie Brown have to offer is not hard to hear: